 Getting to your hotel.
 Most hotels on Guam offer guests free airport pickup and return.
 Many hotels also offer rental cars which can be booked with room reservations.
 The rental will be waiting for you at your hotel, saving the need to find the hotel and navigate Guam traffic after a long flight.
 Rentals are also returned to the hotel and guests are shuttled to the airport for their departure flight, relieving guests of the hassle of returning the car to the airport on the day of departure.
 Also, guests are dropped directly in front of their check in counters eliminating the need to get luggage from the rental car to the check-in.

 Rental Cars.
 Guam is not a large island, 30 miles long, 4 to 9 miles wide, and many attractions, such as Tumon beach, shopping, dining and nightlife, are located within within walking distance of Tumon hotels.
 However, the majority of historical and cultural landmarks, remote beaches and many other items of interest are scattered across the island and a rental car is best way to get there.
 Many hotels have on premise rental agencies that will book a car for you at the time you make your hotel reservations and have it waiting for you when you check in.
 Some hotels may offer room and car packages, within military TLA allowances.
 Other Guam rental agencies will pick customers up at their hotels or deliver cars to the hotel.
-A number of major US car rental companies have service desks in the arrival terminal.
-Major rental companies include, Avis, National, Dollar and Payless.
+Most major U.S. car rental companies are represented on Guam, to include Avis, National, Dollar and Payless.
+A number have service desks in the Airport arrival terminal.
 If you are on a budget, some local rental car companies offer significantly lower rates if you don’t mind an older car.

 Maps.
 If you will be driving, you will need to obtain a detailed street map from your rental car company or your hotel.
 Guam maps on this site will get you from the airport to the major Tumon hotels, but do not contain the detail you will need for driving around the island.
 We also hope you will use our maps to locate some of the recommended local establishments on our site.